 (2) This relates to the acquisitions of Statewide and RJK.
 Refer to Note 6 - Acquisitions for more information.

-(Amounts Expressed in Thousands of United States Dollars, Except Share and Per Share Amounts)
+Notes to Consolidated Financial Statements (Amounts Expressed in Thousands of United States Dollars, Except Share and Per Share Amounts)

 13. DERIVATIVE LIABILITIES

 The following table summarizes the change in the Company's derivative liabilities: